 The work consists of several abstract interior objects that were generated through processes of analogue and digital manufacturing.
-Digitally generated patterns were combined with physical materiality like acrylic, glass fibre, textile and steel.
-The objects are accompanied by a website, a thesis called »Antishape – designing in times of the hyperreal« and a short film titled »wishing well« which acts as the narrative backdrop of the work.
+All patterns were digitally generated and combined with physical materiality like recycled acrylic glass, cast resin, fibre glass, textile and steel.

 photo model Sanna Leone

-Tele-nomadic sheltering unit is an attempt at creating an object for a new era: An era where we need to find new collective mindsets, where the new will be exchanged with the long-lasting, the inflexible with the flexible, the static with the moveable, the broken with the repaired, the individual with the collective.
+"We need to find new collective mentalities where the ‘new’ will be exchanged with the long-lasting, the inflexible with the flexible, the static with the moveable, the broken with repaired."

 It became an illusion of home, something that covers,